hyperledger/fabric/docs/source/private_data_tutorial.rst

 #. :ref:`pd-indexes`
 #. :ref:`pd-ref-material`

-This tutorial will use the `marbles private data sample <https://github.com/hyperledger/fabric-samples/tree/master/chaincode/marbles02_private>`__
---- running on the Building Your First Network (BYFN) tutorial network --- to demonstrate how to create, deploy, and use a collection of private data.
+This tutorial will deploy the `marbles private data sample <https://github.com/hyperledger/fabric-samples/tree/master/chaincode/marbles02_private>`__ to the Fabric test network to demonstrate how to create, deploy, and use a collection of private data.
+You should have completed the task :doc:`install`.
-The marbles private data sample will be deployed to the :doc:`build_network` (BYFN) tutorial network.
-You should have completed the task :doc:`install`;
-however, running the BYFN tutorial is not a prerequisite for this tutorial.
-Instead the necessary commands are provided throughout this tutorial to use the network.
-We will describe what is happening at each step, making it possible to understand the tutorial without actually running the sample.

 .. _pd-build-json: